Tallow vs. Lard (and a Bit of Suet) Differences, Benefits & Uses

 • It protects and conditions leather and wood and can be best combined with beeswax.
 Tallow has been plentiful and cheap, making it the best-known fat for making soap and candles and cooking and frying.

 As tallow has a 400 degrees Fahrenheit high smoke point, it is a good fat for cooking in high heat and deep chicken frying.
 Skincare can be done better by it as it is a good moisturizer.

-It could be used as a base in body balms and is best for nourishing and repairing chapped skin in parts of the body like hands, feet, and lips.
+It could be used as a base in body balms and is best for nourishing and repairing chapped skin in body parts like hands, feet, and lips.

 Conclusion